beshu-tech/readonlyrest-docs/elasticsearch.md

 * By default, groups in `search_groups_base_DN` should contain a `uniqueMember` LDAP attribute referring to the full DNs of the users that belong to the group. \(There may be any number of occurrences of this attribute within a particular group, as any number of users may belong to the group.\) An alternative attribute name can be specified via the optional `unique_member_attribute` configuration item.
 * `group_name_attribute` is the LDAP group object attribute that contains the names of the ROR groups
 * `group_search_filter` is the LDAP search filter \(or filters\) to limit the user groups returned by LDAP.
 By default, this filter will be joined \(with `&`\) with `unique_member_attribute=user_dn` filter resulting in this LDAP search filter: \(&YOUR\_GROUP\_SEARCH\_FILTER\(unique\_member\_attribute=user\_dn\)\).
 The `unique_member_attribute` can be set to use the value of `user_id_attribute` by setting `group_attribute_is_dn: false`.
+* `ignore_ldap_connectivity_problems` set to true allows ROR to function even when LDAP server is unreachable.
+Rules using unreachable LDAP servers won't match.
+By default ROR starts only after it's able to connect to each server.
 Examples:

 ```text